biosails/pheniqs/docs/install.md

 ## Installing with conda

+Stable realeases of Pheniqs are [available on bioconda](https://anaconda.org/bioconda/pheniqs).

 ### *One time setup - Install Miniconda*
 The easiest way to do this is to head on over to [**Anaconda**](https://conda.io/miniconda.html) and select the correct distribution for Python3.